ysbaddaden/xml.cr/README.md

 The choice for a SAX parser is because of its relative simplicity along with its extensible flexibility.
-The parser deals with the syntax, which you shouldn't care about, while the handler lets you build whatever you need, and discard to rest.
+The parser deals with the syntax, which you shouldn't care about, while the handlers let you build whatever you need, and discard the rest.
 You may generate a full blown DOM tree, decide to recover from errors, or validate the XML document, or stream a XML document while skipping over anything you don't care about.

+So far, the non validating DOM parser is 95% conpliant with the _XML Conformance Test Suites_.

 References: